EdricYeo117/FED_S10258457_YeoJinRong_Assg1_Website/README.md

 possible that javascript can only open a prompt to email instead of sending it remotely
 v) Intialising multiple javascript files into a single html file is not possible, unless an additional javascript file wrapping all the functions in a single function, then using window.onload = function;
-This was an issue when trying to implement cart.js and navbar.js
+This was an issue when trying to implement cart.js and navbar.js vi) Bugs encountered when trying to link entire button/card as an anchor, shows up as an error in verifier provided but works fine in website, no errors shown in console either vii) Bugs encountered when putting "close" svg into list for mobile nar bar menu, conflicts shown in verifier but works fine in website, no errors shown in console either viii) Bugs encountered in using native svgs, opted to use boxicons and fontawesome to bypass these restrictions ix) Encountered issues when linking iframe youtube video embeds, possibly due to copyright restrictions done by Yorushika, therefore opted to not use any embeds for Youtube
+x) Spotify Youtube API implementation was too complex, opted to not attempt it xi) Cart.js function had issues running intiailly, had to exercise compartmentalisation and the 4 functions for add/remove/change/buy under the ready() function to work

 ## Credits